juliaguida/oystercard/week_outlines.md

 * Build a frontend single-page app using only pure Javascript.
 * Request and use data from an external API.
+* Explain that libraries are made of ordinary code that I could write myself if I needed to.

 ### Challenges